cuthbertLab/music21/music21/doc/moduleBase.rst

 **isClass()**

     returns bool depending on if the object is a particular class or not here, it just returns isinstance, but for Elements it will return true if the embedded object is of the given class.
-Thus, best to use it throughout music21 and only use isinstance if you really want to see if something is an Element or not.
+Thus, best to use it throughout music21 and only use isinstance if you really want to see if something is an ElementWrapper or not.

 **id()**